Exploiting Prior Information in Block Sparse Signals

+Convex optimization is a common approach for recovering a structured signal $\bm{x}_{n\times 1}$ from $m$ linear measurements of the form \eqref{eq.linear_measure}.
+Let $f(\cdot)$ be a function that promotes the structure of $\bm{x}$ (e.g., sparsity).
+Then, one might be able to recover the signal $\bm{x}$ by solving the problem

-In \cite{amelunxen2013living}, it is proved that all random convex optimization problems exhibit a phase transition behavior as the number of measurements increases.
-The location of the transition is determined by the statistical dimension of the descent cone of $f$ at $\bm{x}\in \mathbb{R}^n$ i.e. $\delta(\mathcal{D}(f,\bm{x}))$.
-The width of the failure to success transition of $\mathsf{P}_f$:
+where $\eta$ is a known upper-bound on the norm of the noise $\bm{e}$.
+For the noiseless case of $\bm{e}=\bm{0}$ in \eqref{eq.linear_measure}, it is shown in \cite{amelunxen2013living} that $\mathsf{P}_f^{0}$ exhibits a sharp phase-transition behavior (success/failure) as the number of measurements increases.
+In addition, the boundary of the transition is determined by the statistical dimension of the decent cone of $f$ at $\bm{x}$, i.e. $\delta(\mathcal{D}(f,\bm{x}))$.